codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_10_pseudocode_description_of_vmsav8-64_address_translation.md

             // Level 0 only supported if implemented PA size is greater than 2^42 bytes if level < 0 || (level == 0 && PAMax() <= 42) then basefound = FALSE;

+// If the inputsize exceeds the PAMax value, the behavior is inputsizecheck = inputsize;
+if inputsize > PAMax() && (!ELUsingAArch32(EL1) || inputsize
+case ConstrainUnpredictable() of when Constraint_FORCE
+// Restrict the inputsize to the PAMax value inputsize = PAMax();
+inputsizecheck = PAMax();
+when Constraint_FORCENOSLCHECK
+// As FORCE, except use the configured inputsize inputsize = PAMax();
+when Constraint_FAULT
+// Generate a translation fault
+CONSTRAINED UNPREDICTABLE > 40) then
+in the size checks below